Indonesian occupation of East Timor: Changing resistance and integration campaigns

 Major investment by the Indonesian government to improve East Timor's infrastructure, health and education facilities since 1975 did not end East Timorese resistance to Indonesian rule.
 Although by the 1980s Fretilin forces had dropped to a few hundred armed men, Fretilin increased its contacts with young Timorese especially in Dili, and an unarmed civil resistance seeking self-determination took shape.
 Many of those in the protest movements were young children at the time of the invasion and had been educated under the Indonesian system.
-They resented the repression and replacement of Timorese cultural and political life, were ambivalent of Indonesian economic development, and spoke Portuguese amongst themselves, stressing their Portuguese heritage.
+They resented the repression and replacement of Timorese cultural and political life, were ambivalent of Indonesian economic development, and spoke Portuguese among themselves, stressing their Portuguese heritage.
 Seeking help from Portugal for self-determination, they considered Indonesia an occupying force.
 Abroad, Fretilin's members—most notably former journalist José Ramos-Horta (later to be prime minister and president)—pushed their cause in diplomatic forums.

 The reduced armed resistance prompted the Indonesian government in 1988 to open up East Timor to improve its commercial prospects, including a lifting of the travel ban on journalists.
 The new policy came from foreign minister Ali Alatas.
-Alatas and other diplomats swayed Suharto in favor of the policy as a response to international concerns despite concerns among the military leadership that it would lead to a loss of control.
+Alatas and other diplomats swayed Suharto in favour of the policy as a response to international concerns despite concerns among the military leadership that it would lead to a loss of control.
 In late 1989, hardline military commander Brigadier General Mulyadi was replaced by Brigadier General Rudolph Warouw who promised a more "persuasive" approach to anti-integrationists.
 Restrictions on travel within the territory were reduced, groups of political prisoners were released, and the use of torture in interrogation became less frequent.
 Warouw attempted to increase military discipline; in February 1990 an Indonesian soldier was prosecuted for unlawful conduct in East Timor, the first such action since the invasion.

 The reduced fear of persecution encouraged the resistance movements; anti-integration protests accompanied high-profile visits to East Timor, including that of Pope John Paul II in 1989.
 Additionally, the end of the Cold War removed much of the justification for western support of Indonesia's occupation.
 The resulting increase in international attention to self-determination and human rights put further pressure on Indonesia.
 Subsequent events within East Timor in the 1990s helped to dramatically raise the international profile of East Timor, which in turn significantly boosted the momentum of the resistance groups.